 Thrifty version: Rosary rings, rosary bracelets, or even one-decade chaplets make great basket fillers.
 If your family prays as hard as mine does, then you might have some broken rosaries around your house (cough, cough).
 Rope-style rosaries are great for kids and last the longest, in my opinion.
-For a baby this wooden rosary is a favorite and I think our baby may be getting this rosary rattle this year, or maybe even this Immaculate Heart of Mary rosary rattle.
+For a baby, this wooden rosary is a favorite and I think our baby may be getting this rosary rattle this year.
 Too cute!

 Thrifty version: Holy medals and scapulars from your local religious goods store make great basket fillers.

 Splurge: I love these handmade scapulars from Mary Devotions.

 Last year, I had gorgeous patron saint necklaces made from my friend Elizabeth at Blessed Beans Boutique for our daughter.